ppanchal303/British-Airways-Review-Analysis/README.md

 # British Airways Project

-This project is my attempt to the Forage Virtual Experience Program offered by British Airways.
+This project is my attempt for the Forage Virtual Experience Program offered by British Airways.

 The project involved the following: